AaronVSDC/ResearchProjectGPP/ReadMe.md

 Name: Aaron Van Sichem De Combe 2DAE19

 for my research project of the GPP course at DAE I decided to make a demonstration about the Theta* algorithm.
 In this demo we will look at an example of both the A* algorithm and how the Theta* algorithm differs from A*.
+This project was made with the small Game Engine made by Kevin Hoefman.